 Another situation I used to come in contact with while growing up (and this happened quite frequently actually) came about with the spelling of my name.
 All through grade school you would think I had a twin sister named Maria for all the duplicate certificates I received.
 First they’d spell my name as ‘Maria’ and if I pointed it out that my name was spelled wrong then I’d receive my ‘Marla’ certificate shortly after.

 It’s funny because this continues to happen, to this day.
 Every once in a while I’ll receive an email or Facebook message addressed to Maria and wonder…were you just not looking close enough?
 Did you think your eyes were playing with you and mistake the l for an i without the dot?
 What made you not double or triple check the name of the person you were writing to, for the first time, before hitting send?

-Why would I throw a capital I in the middle of a word where all other letters are lower case and the first letter is capitalized for a name?
-I wouldn’t!
-Would you?
-Apparently many people see my name and make this assumption.
+I used to cynically say to myself Why would I throw a capital i in the middle of a word where all other letters are lower case and the first letter is capitalized for a name?
+But I realize it can be something people easily overlook.

 While I was teaching, I made it a point to learn all my students names in an appropriate amount of time after I first met them.
 I would always have them say their name out loud first, so I knew I was pronouncing it correctly in my head while I was learning and identifying the 100+ students I encountered each year.

 Part of everyone’s identity is their name and it was one thing I knew from past experience, that would mean a lot to get right the first time around.